LunarG/VulkanSamples/layers/README.md

 available layers and their properties.
 Layers can intercept Vulkan instance level entry points in which case they are called an Instance Layer.
 Layers can intercept device entry  points in which case they are called a Device Layer.
 Instance level entry points are those with VkInstance or VkPhysicalDevice as first parameter.
-Device level entry points are those with VkDevice, VkCmdBuffer, or VkQueue as the first parameter.
+Device level entry points are those with VkDevice, VkCommandBuffer, or VkQueue as the first parameter.
 Layers that want to intercept both instance and device level entrypoints are called Global Layers. vkXXXXGetProcAddr is used internally by the Layers and Loader to initialize dispatch tables.
 Device Layers are activated at vkCreateDevice time.
 Instance